Jeffrey A. Andrews

-Prior to joining the firm, Jeff practiced with Locke Lord LLP.
-Most recently he was a principal at the intellectual property boutique, Sutton McAughan Deaver PLLC.
+Prior to joining the firm, Jeff practiced with Locke Lord LLP and the intellectual property boutique, Sutton McAughan Deaver PLLC.

 Jeff and his wife, Dale, have two children.

 - The University of Houston, et al. v.
 Houston College of Law, Inc., formerly known as South Texas College of Law Part of a team that successfully represented the University of Houston in its federal court case for trademark infringement after the South Texas College of Law changed its name to “Houston College of Law.”
 Obtained a preliminary injunction and the case ultimately settled with South Texas College of Law agreeing to abandon the name "Houston College of Law" and taking other steps, representing a complete victory for the University of Houston.

 - Inhance Technologies, LLC v Paul Banks, David Molthen and TMRJ Holdings, Inc. Served as second chair hired to replace the original counsel representing defendants in this misappropriation of trade secrets case involving plastics fluorination methods.
 The original counsel had allowed the entry of a preliminary injunction against defendants.
 The defense and theory of the case were re-built, and at trial, the jury returned a unanimous verdict of no willful or malicious misappropriation of trade secrets and no breach of fiduciary duty by defendants Banks and Molthen, and no misappropriation of trade secrets by defendant TMRJ Holdings.
 However, the jury found that defendants Banks and Molthen had misappropriated trade secrets.
 A final judgment on the misappropriation count was entered against Banks and Molthen, wrongly awarding both forward-looking damages and a permanent injunction.
 The case is currently on appeal on this issue of first impression under the Texas Uniform Trade Secrets Act.